Wanna know something crazy?

 The pros of a zero-based budget include:

-- you’ll always have enough money for bills and other necessities
+- • Always having enough money for bills and other necessities because those categories are covered first

-- you can quickly pay off debt by allocating more money to debt repayment efforts
+- • Quickly paying off debt by putting more money into your debt repayment efforts instead of personal spending or savings

-- saving money is easy when allocating spare money to a high-interest savings account or investing
+- • Saving money is easier when you intentionally put spare money into a high-interest savings account each pay cycle

 Every single person needs a budget if they want to be financially successful.

-This will be different for everybody, and you can determine your why factor by asking yourself these questions:
+This answer will be different for everybody.
+You can determine your why factor by asking yourself what budgeting will help you achieve in your life.

-You might want to start budgeting to stop living paycheck to paycheck, to pay off debt, or to save more money.
+You might want to start budgeting to stop living paycheck to paycheck, to free up money to pay off debt, or to save more money.

-Knowing what your why is, is essential because it creates meaning for your purpose.
+Knowing your why is essential because it creates meaning for your purpose.
 Without it, you’d have no motivation to continue budgeting.

 Because let’s be honest: